elimelt/ha-redis/sentinel/app/README.md

-# Redis HA Express Application
+# Redis HA Go Application

-An Express.js application that connects to a Redis High Availability cluster using Sentinel and provides HTTP endpoints for various Redis operations.
+A Go application that connects to a Redis High Availability cluster using Sentinel and provides HTTP endpoints for various Redis operations.

 ## Features